expaso/hassos-addons/timescaledb/README.md

 ### Option: `retry_upgrade`

 Advanced users only!
-When set, the upgrade from Postgres 12 to 14 could be retryed if it failed mid-flight.
+When set, the upgrade from Postgres 14 to 15 could be retryed if it failed mid-flight.
 Basically this will try to find the old database-files from Postgres 12, and restore them before trying to upgrade to Postgres 14 again.

 !!
-Please don't set this if you don't know what you are doing !!
+Please don't set this if you don't know what you are doing or before taking a backup. !!

 ## Usage